teamdeeson/codex/docs/working-at-deeson/writing-guide.md

 -   Use the [Oxford comma](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/) in lists.

 -   Use exclamation marks sparingly.
-They work well on social media and in direct communication, but we should use them rarely on our website, in our handbook, or in formal documents.
+They work well on social media and in direct communication but we should use them rarely on our website, in our handbook, or in formal documents.

 -   Don't use the ampersand (&) unless it's part of a company or brand name.